 A bee sting will hurt, no matter what.
 If it is a mild reaction, it is probably going to hurt less and should be fine in a few hours.
 However, the moderate and severe reactions can really take a toll on your body.
 Irrespective of the situation, you need to take care of the affected area of the skin immediately.

 When you are outdoors, you have limited choices with you with regards to the treatment.
 But there are some items that you can keep handy with you in case such an accident takes place.
+To be better prepared for anything, check out our guide on the best wilderness first aid kit for your reference.

 Step 1: Remove the stinger